telerik/xaml-docs/getting-started/adding-telerik-ui-to-an-application/installation-adding-to-application-create-application-and-adding-control.md

 	{% else %}
 	![Creating new Telerik application](images/installation-adding-to-application-create-application-and-adding-control-1.png)

 	>You can choose __.Net Framework 4.0__ or __.Net Framework 4.5__ for your application.
+Also there is a separate project template for __.Net Core__.
 	{% endif %}

-3. Choose the application template.
-The options are a blank template or one of the MS Office inspired application templates.
+3. Choose the project template.
+The options are a blank template or one of the MS Office inspired project templates.
 Choose the Blank option.

-	#### __Figure 2: Choosing an application template__
+	#### __Figure 2: Choosing a project template__
 	![Choosing an application template](images/installation-adding-to-application-create-application-and-adding-control-2.png)

 	At this point the project references only the common Telerik.Windows.Controls.dll.

-4. {% if site.site_name == 'WPF' %}[Configure the project]({%slug radcontrols-for-wpf-vs-extensions-project-configuration%}){% endif %}{% if site.site_name == 'Silverlight' %}[Configure the project]({%slug radcontrols-for-silverlight-vs-extensions-project-configuration%}){% endif %} using the Project Configuration Wizard.
+4. {% if site.site_name == 'WPF' %}[Configure the project]({%slug radcontrols-for-wpf-vs-extensions-project-configuration%}){% else' %}[Configure the project]({%slug radcontrols-for-silverlight-vs-extensions-project-configuration%}){% endif %} using the Project Configuration Wizard.
 This will add the dlls required by the controls you want to use.
 When you open the wizard you can select the control you are going to use from the list (or search them in the search box).
 Clicking OK will add all required references for the controls.

 	#### __Figure 3: Adding references to the charting controls__
 	![Common Installing Creating Application 013 WPF](images/installation-adding-to-application-create-application-and-adding-control-3.png)